yusuke/shogun/README.md

 ## What does it offer?
 Currently you can:
- - see the list of available Java distributions
+ - See the list of available Java distributions
- - choose to make a specified distribution / version the default
+ - Choose to make a specified distribution / version the default
- - install / uninstall JDK
+ - Install or uninstall JDK
  - Reveal the specified JDK Home in Finder from OS Task tray.

 ## How to Build
- `$ mvn clean package`
+Java 11 is required to build Shogun.
+To build Shogun, have Java 11 installed on your mac, and run `$ mvn clean package` Shogun.app will be located at target/.